-Older employees have less days off, are more loyal to their employer, and on average stay in their job 3.7 times longer than younger workers.
+Older employees have fewer days off, are more loyal to their employer, and on average stay in their job 3.7 times longer than younger workers.
 Unfortunately, the contribution to the workplace by seniors is often undervalued, discrimination is rampant, and older Australians struggle for twice as long as the young to find gainful employment.
-However, many seniors aren’t ready to be put out to pasture just yet, and are upskilling to improve their employment chances.
+However, many seniors aren’t ready to be put out to pasture just yet and are upskilling to improve their employment chances.

 Initiatives are underway to give older Australians a choice.
 While some people may feel past their prime in their 60’s or 70’s, others are ready and raring to take up new challenges.
 A ‘Willing to Work’ inquiry launched last month, headed by Age and Disability Commissioner Susan Ryan, aims to shine the spotlight on workplace discrimination and encourage business leaders to understand Australia’s changing demographic.

 “Research by Deloitte shows that increasing the older workforce by 5 per cent would bring an extra $48 billion annually to Australia’s GDP,” Commissioner Ryan said at the announcement.